ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/redis.md

 # Redis

 This engine allows integrating ClickHouse with [Redis](https://redis.io/).
+For Redis takes kv model, we strongly recommend you only query it in a point way, such as `where k=xx` or `where k in (xx, xx)`.

 ## Creating a Table {#creating-a-table}